amineHY/amine-hadjyoucef.github.io/_pages/resume.md

 #####################################################################
  -->

-### R&D Engineer in Image Processing - Computer Vision
+### - R&D Engineer in Image Processing - Computer Vision
   at [Signal and Systems Laboratory (L2S)](http://www.l2s.centralesupelec.fr/), Centrale Supélec &  [Spatial Astrophysics Institute (IAS)](http://www.ias.u-psud.fr/), CNRS, France.

 **Dates:** 10/2015 - 11/2018

 **Description**
 Hyperspectral object reconstruction from multi-spectral data observed by an infrared imager, aboard NASA's next JWST space telescope.
 Launch of the telescope in 2021.

-*Keywords*:  Reconstruction,  Mathematical modeling, data simulation, Bayesian estimation, statistics, Programming in Python, scientific computation, Optimization algorithms.

 **Accomplishments**
   ► Strong project management skills as evidenced by the L2S - IAS collaboration on the hyperspectral data reconstruction for the next space mission JWST (NASA/ESA/CSA), leading to the innovation of 2 new algorithms from scratch for the processing of infrared images using applied mathematics and machine learning in Python